center-for-threat-informed-defense/workshop/README.md

 - **Using Security Controls to Identify Gaps:**
 Now that we’ve identified an adversary, visualized the ATT&CK, we will show how to mitigate that attack with security controls, and then validate those controls with red team activities.

-## Identifying ATT&CK Techniques in CTI reports
+## Identifying ATT&CK Techniques in CTI reports - resources

 ### ATT&CK Powered Suit
 A Chrome extension for working with ATT&CK: